kevinlin1/kevinlin1.github.io/_posts/2019-11-26-Towards-Robust-CS-Education.md

 ---
 layout: post
-title: Designing Robust CS Education
+title: Towards Robust CS Education
 excerpt: >-
   Equitable CS education in higher-ed: a 2-year retrospective on Teaching to Groups.
 ---